AppliedMechanics-EAFIT/SolidsPy-Opt/README.rst

 * Easy to use and modify for **topology optimization** tasks.

-* Handles 2D elasticity, displacement, strain, and stress solutions, and extends these workflows to include optimization of material layout (topology optimization).
+* Extends SolidsPy features to include optimization of material layout (topology optimization).

-* Organized in independent modules for pre-processing, assembly, optimization, and post-processing, allowing the user to easily modify or add new features (e.g., new elements or custom optimization strategies).

 * Created with academic and research goals in mind.

 * Can be used to teach or illustrate:

   - Computational Modeling
-  - Finite Element Methods
   - Topology Optimization
   - Other advanced engineering topics